brettgodoy/File-Information-App/README.md

 File-Information-App
 ====================

-Gets all Jpegs and PDFs in a directory and outputs their file attributes to text file
+Gets all Jpegs and PDFs in a directory and outputs their file attributes to a text file